 Spokane, WA 99258-0076

-Student Life has staff on call 24 hours a day, 365 days a year to assist in any urgent crisis situation.
+Student Development has staff on call 24 hours a day, 365 days a year to assist in any urgent crisis situation.

 In an urgent situation that needs immediate attention, please call Gonzaga Dispatch at 509-313-2222 for assistance.